-Alan was clearly a very gifted guitarist who seemed to meld into his instrument.
+Alan was clearly a very gifted guitarist who seemed to melt into his instrument.
 He was quiet while the three of us were loud and laughing.
 He was enjoying himself for sure but he was there for the music, the clowning around was for the rest of us.

 He played a solo based on a little melody I sang to him but he moved way beyond my first idea and turned into something so beautiful and hypnotic that I went home that night and wrote some new lyrics to sing on top of his solo.
 I liked it so much that when we mixed it I kept the vocal at a much lower level so the guitar remained prominent.
 I was very saddened to hear about his death not long after we made this record and I regret not getting to know him better.

-I took the track to several studio’s trying to finish it and mix it and ended up in Manchester at “Yellow 2″ where I brought in my good friend Nik Green to do some keyboard and some “plinky plonky” sounds I had been hearing in my head.
+I took the track to several studios trying to finish it and mix it and ended up in Manchester at “Yellow 2” where I brought in my good friend Nik Green to do some keyboard and some “plinky plonky” sounds I had been hearing in my head.
 We spent most of a day doing Nik’s bits then did the final mix the following day.
 I loved it then and I still do.
 A hit?
-No chance-a good record?
+No chance.
+A good record?
 For me?
 Oh yes!